mbparks/msMapMaker/README.md

 ## Data exchange

-### Native MAPMARK JSON
+### Native MAPMARK packages

+MAPMARK v1.6 uses schema 6 and provides two native package forms.

-Native JSON is the preferred backup and editing format.
-Schema 4 preserves:
+**Project package (`.mapmark.json`)** is the preferred sharing and editing format for one project.
+It preserves:

-- Map sets
+- Project metadata and archive state
+- Every layer, including visibility, lock, order, and archive state
-- Every annotation type
+- Every annotation type and geographic geometry
-- Geographic geometry
-- Styling
-- Workflow metadata
+- Styling and workflow metadata
-- Marker symbols and callout numbers
+- Marker symbols, callout numbers, and legend labels
-- Legend labels
 - Measurement visibility
-- Register preferences
-- Evidence preferences
 - Created and updated timestamps

+**Workspace JSON** backs up every project, layer, annotation, and user preference in the browser profile.

 ### GeoJSON

-GeoJSON exports a standard `FeatureCollection`:
+GeoJSON exports the active project as a standard `FeatureCollection`:

 - Points for notes, labels, callouts, and markers
 - LineStrings for arrows, routes, and freehand drawings